LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 She says:

 "A banner caller?
-There is no way, your line is long dead."
+There is no way your line is long dead."

 She looks curiously at you.